Photo by Clay Banks on Unsplash, Posted by

 Young people have been especially equipped and adept at turning hope, love, and justice into definitive change and possibility.

 For many of NMEF’s grantees, the growing support of the Foundation is tangible hope.
 Hope that has sprung alive informing the work our young people have done and continue to do.
 It is an example of philanthropy seeing where they operate and stepping down to serve in unison with brothers and sisters fighting for those few precious, abstract truths that can help lift humans from the chaos, find footing, look around and see the many possibilities of life, and develop ways others can experience that who might otherwise not.
-Young people have been especially equipped and adept at turning hope, love, and justice into definitive change and possibility.
+Young people have been specially equipped and adept at turning hope, love, and justice into definitive change and possibility.

 As we are in the midst of a new year, I challenge the Foundation to continue doing their own internal equity work, all while externally not losing the focus, drive, or determination in centering youth and community-based organizations that are closely connected with youth and families.
 It is my desire for other philanthropies to take this moment to join NMEF in walking alongside their grantees in the fight for racial equity, as it will take collective action for change to take place in this country.
-And may we look back in 2025 and be able to see the hope that drove us to making our public education system a place where every child not just hopes, but dreams — and sees those dreams come true.
+And may we look back in 2025 and be able to see the hope that drove us to make our public education system a place where every child, not just hopes, but dreams — and sees those dreams come true.

-By Marquis Victor, Founding Executive Director, Elevated Thought and Community Advisor at the Nellie Mae Education Foundation
+By Marquis Victor, Founding Executive Director, Elevated Thought, and Community Advisor at the Nellie Mae Education Foundation